SIndhuja-max/InterviewIQ-AI/README.md

 It is a deployed AI-powered SaaS-style application implementing authentication, authorization, analytics, AI integration, database management, and user-specific secure architecture.

 ---
+⭐ If you found this project useful, consider giving it a star on GitHub!